-Candice successfully launched and manages the online group and individual ticketing systems, created the survey management protocols for NYT Academy class participants and theatre patrons, and recruits and coordinates arts volunteers – all with a focus towards our patrons and students.
+Candice successfully launched and manages the online group and individual ticketing systems, created the survey management protocols for NYT Academy class participants and theatre patrons, and recruits and coordinates arts volunteers – all with a focus on our patrons and students.

 When Candice is not creating exceptional patron experiences, you can find her baking new confections, re-organizing the house, painting thrift furniture, or grilling out with her husband and teenage kids in their backyard retreat.

 Linda Skaufel is the Marketing Coordinator for Northglenn Arts.
 She has worked with the theatre group since 2013 and loves the variety and creative bent of her job (coupled with the amazing people she has the pleasure to sit next to!).
 She has a BA in English from the University of Colorado/Boulder, a BFA in Digital Design from Metropolitan State University of Denver, and has been working in graphic design and marketing for 18 years.
 Previous to the world of design, she worked in the radio and records industry in Baltimore and Los Angeles.

 Michael Stricker is the Director of the Northglenn Arts & Humanities Foundation, and the Cultural Programs and Senior Center Supervisor for the City of Northglenn.
 He has worked in the performing arts for nearly 30 years as an actor, director, producer, and administrator.
 He attended the University of Northern Colorado where he earned a Bachelor of Arts Degree in Theatre.
 He was the Co-Founder and Executive Director of the award-winning Denver-based Paragon Theatre and worked in administration at the Denver Center for the Performing Arts and the Arvada Center.